nodejs/node/doc/api/child_process.md

 process of being received.
 This will most often be triggered immediately after calling `subprocess.disconnect()`.

-Note that when the child process is a Node.js instance (e.g. spawned using [`child_process.fork()`]), the `process.disconnect()` method can be invoked within the child process to close the IPC channel as well.
+Note that when the child process is a Node.js instance (for example: spawned using [`child_process.fork()`]), the `process.disconnect()` method can be invoked within the child process to close the IPC channel as well.